From gold jewellery gifted at weddings to investments in gold coins, Indians are obsessed with yellow metal for several reasons.

 |Male or Female||Less than one year||Any||No free allowance|

-Yes, the duty-free allowance on gold jewellery is applicable to children also, provided they have stayed abroad for 1 year or more.
+Yes, the duty-free allowance on gold jewellery also applies to children, provided they have stayed abroad for one year or more.

-Can I bring gold coin, gold biscuit or gold bar within the allowance amount?
+4. Can I bring a gold coin, gold biscuit or gold bar within the allowance?

-No, the allowance is only on gold jewellery.
+No, the allowance is only for gold jewellery.
 Gold in any other form is liable to pay duty.

-What are the conditions for carrying gold to India as duty free allowance?
+5. What are the conditions for carrying gold to India as a duty-free allowance?

-- Passenger should have stayed abroad for one year.
+- The passenger should have stayed abroad for one year.

-- The gold has to be in the form of jewellery only.
-Gold coin, gold biscuit or gold bar cannot be part of duty free allowance.
+- It must be in the form of jewellery only.
+Gold coins, gold biscuits or gold bars cannot be part of the duty-free allowance.

-- Gold above this limit will be liable to customs duty.
+- Gold above this limit will be subject for customs duty.

 For those who stayed abroad for more than a year, the discounted duty payable is 13.75%.

-Do I have to declare the gold if I am not asked about it?
+7. Do I have to declare gold if I am not asked about it?

-If you are carrying gold above the normal duty-free allowance, you have to declare it.
-Import of gold by concealment in baggage coupled with no declaration will lead to confiscation along with the imposition of fine/penalty and the offender may also be arrested.
+If you carry gold above the standard duty-free allowance, you must declare it.
+Importing gold by concealment in baggage coupled with no declaration will lead to confiscation and the imposition of a fine/penalty, and the offender may also be arrested.

-Do I have to pay duty if I had bought the jewellery from India?
+8. Do I have to pay duty if I bought the jewellery from India?